run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 ## Verify your Installation

-* Verify the cluster health status via the Run:ai UI.
+* Verify the cluster health status via the Run:ai Control Plane by viewing the "Clusters" page and check that your new cluster is Connected in the Status column.
 If there are any issues, see [Cluster Health](../../troubleshooting/cluster-health-check.md).
-* In case the UI is not available, you can run the following command to verify the installation (assumes that [yq](https://mikefarah.gitbook.io/yq/v/v3.x/){target=_blank} is instaled):
+* In case the Control Plane is not available, execute the following command to verify the installation (assumes that [yq](https://mikefarah.gitbook.io/yq/v/v3.x/){target=_blank} is installed):

 ```bash
 kubectl get cm runai-public -n runai -o jsonpath='{.data}' | yq -P
 ```

 Example output:

 ``` YAML